Avoiding hemodynamic instability

 Typical triggers of hemodynamic instability are fluctuations in intravascular blood volume.
 Systolic blood pressure is affected by a number of factors, of which intravascular blood volume along with cardiac output and peripheral resistance are essential factors.
 During dialysis, ultrafiltration removes water from the blood.
 This would rapidly reduce blood volume if the water was not quickly pushed from the extravascular space into the intravascular space in sufficient quantity.
 This process is called refilling.
 An imbalance between ultrafiltration rate (UFR) and refilling rate causes a constriction of blood volume.

 In younger dialysis patients with no relevant cardiovascular comorbidities, this is offset by physiological adaptation reactions that maintain an adequate blood and oxygen supply to the organs.
 These include an increase in heart rate, an increase in cardiac output and the vasoconstriction of smaller arteries and arterioles, as well as venous conduits.
 In addition, nearly all organs have the ability to autoregulate their perfusion in the event of blood pressure fluctuations, maintaining perfusion pressure in the organ by reducing vascular resistance in the organ.
-Only when these compensatory and autoregulatory mechanisms are no longer able to adequately react to intradialytic fluctuations in blood volume do organ perfusion disorders or clinical symptoms such as malaise, cramps and hypotensive episodes occur.
+Only when these compensatory and autoregulatory mechanisms are no longer able to adequately react to intradialytic fluctuations in blood volume do organ perfusion disorders or clinical symptoms such as malaise, cramps and hypotensive episodes occur (Fig. A).

 Causes are varied